Home | Legal Advice | Criminal Law | Prosecution after retirement

 Prosecution after retirement

+Prosecution after retirement.
 Can a department prosecute to its employees after retirement for his Negligence to fulfil his duties?
+A departmental enquiry has been setup against me after my superannuation.
+I am afraid that my retirement benefits will be stopped.

 You did not mention details about your employment and the year of retirement.
 Generally, every civil service rule has a limitation period for prosecution of the retired employee.
 If there is a delay of more than four years, you are entitled to prefer a petition before the appropriate Court or Tribunal for quashing of the preceding.
 The Supreme Court has stated in several judgements that the launch of prosecution after an inordinate delay is unlawful.